lglandshut/Shared-Wallet/README.md

 ![Screenshot_20250115_140022](https://github.com/user-attachments/assets/e4621671-bc60-4701-8890-a068f6e355d2)

 #### 4. Push Notifications
 Push notifications are implemented to keep users informed.
-Every 30 seconds, the app checks if a user has been added to a new group or has been assigned a new debt.
-If so, a push notification is sent with the group name, ensuring users are always aware of new group memberships and new debts to confirm.
+Every 30 seconds, the app checks if a user has been added to a new group or has been assigned to a new expense.
+If so, a push notification is sent with the group name, ensuring users are always aware of new group memberships and debts to confirm.

 ![Screenshot_20250115_140635](https://github.com/user-attachments/assets/0dcfe58d-aab1-4063-a327-4ea5116a2806)